Submissions

 • Results;

-- Systematic literature reviews
+2) Systematic literature reviews

-Detailed description of the planning and implementation of individual or group devices, identifying the important variables that bring together the subjects of the intervention (e.g., motive, specific topic of interest, patient diagnosis, etc.), considering the results obtained by the intervention; if relevant, elaborating clinical theory or discussing the existing theory on the variable or topic that originates the intervention.
-The systematization would consider specific interventions by professionals and/or therapists at different moments or phases of the process: initial phase (diagnostic/motivational), middle phase (elaboration/action), and final phase (conclusion of the process and follow-up).
+Detailed description of the planning and implementation of individual or group interventions, identifying the important variables that bring together the subjects of the intervention (e.g., reason, specific topic of interest, patient diagnosis, etc.), considering the results obtained by the intervention; if relevant, developing clinical theory or discussing existing theory on the variable or topic that gives rise to the intervention.
+The systematization would consider specific interventions by professionals and/or therapists at different moments or phases of the process: initial phase (diagnostic/motivational), middle phase (development/action), and final phase (conclusion of the process and follow-up).
+The systematization of the intervention should present the content distributed in the following sections:

 • Introduction (this section does not require a heading);